Simpag/Boat-Airplay/user_interface/README.md

 #
 ## Description
-This is a more user friendly version of the simple bluetooth connector.
-It combines the discovery, pairing and trusting of bluetooth devices with the automatic connection with a user interface accessable on the pi's network.
+A user interface for adding new wifi networks and pairing with bluetooth devices

 ## Dependencies
 You must install the following packages on the Pi